 Arched double doors with lattice panels are truly gorgeous.
 If you're lucky enough to find some reclaimed ones, they're perfect for a contemporary Boho beach house.

 5. White on white

-Another option is white metal frames, which look beautiful in light or whitewashed colour scheme and with pale timber floors.
+Another option is white metal frames, which look beautiful in a light or whitewashed color scheme and with pale timber floors.

 Internal doors – linear styles